wpengine/github-action-wpe-site-deploy/DEVELOPMENT.md

 ## Getting Started

-Before you get started, we recommend installing [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating).
+Before you get started, we recommend installing [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) to help manage `node` and `npm` versions.
+Next, from your local copy of the action run `nvm use` and `npm install`.
+You're ready to start coding!

-1. Clone the repository and `cd` into it.
-2. Run `nvm use` to make sure you have the right `node` and `npm` versions.
-3. Run `npm install`.
 ## Git Workflows

 We use the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The workflow for a typical code change looks like this: